Ferdi265/wlib/README.md

 ## License

-This project is under the GNU GPLv3 and later licenses.
+This project is licensed under the GNU GPLv3 and later licenses.
 The GNU GPLv3 is provided in the LICENSE file.

 ## Current tools